Cooking On The Ranch

 March 13, 2023 By Lea Ann Brown 23 Comments

-Southwestern Tomato Soup with Canned tomatoes takes on a spicy flair using New Mexico Red Chile Powder and fire roasted tomatoes.
-Using canned tomatoes make this an easy fix and Southwestern spices an exciting bowl of soup.
+This spicy Tomato Soup is an easy fix using canned tomatoes.
 Rich, smooth and creamy, it’s a perfect soup for a cozy night in.
-A couple slices of bread will make this a meal.
+A couple slices of bread will make this a cozy meal.

 Two bowls of spicy tomato soup served with bread.